-- Preheat the oven to 350 degrees F. Grease a standard loaf pan or spritz with nonstick baking spray.
+Preheat the oven to 350 degrees F. Grease a standard loaf pan with nonstick baking spray.2.

-- Bring 1 1/2 to 2 quarts water to a boil over medium heat and add the sliced parsnips.
-Boil until the parsnips are tender, about 8-10 minutes, then drain.
+Bring 1½ to 2 quarts water to a boil over medium heat.
+Add the parsnips and cook until tender, 8 to 10 minutes, then drain.3.

-- Mash the parsnips with the sour cream in a large bowl to make a chunky paste, or puree in a food processor and then transfer to a large bowl.
+In a large bowl, add the parsnips and sour cream and mash to make a chunky paste, or purée in a food processor and then transfer to a large bowl.4.

-- Add the banana and mash with the parsnips.
-Stir in the sugar, butter and eggs.
+Add the banana and mash with the parsnips.
+Stir in the sugar, butter and eggs.5.

-- Whisk the flour, baking soda and salt together in a bowl.
-Gently stir the flour mixture into the wet ingredients to make a thick batter.
-Stir in the chocolate chips and/or nuts, if using.
+In a separate mixing bowl, whisk together the flour, baking soda and salt.
+Gently stir the flour mixture into the wet ingredients until a thick batter comes together.
+Stir in the chocolate chips and/or nuts, if using.6.

-- Scrape the batter into the prepared loaf pan.
-Bake for 45 minutes to 1 hour, until the top is domed and golden brown, and a tester or knife inserted into the center of the loaf comes out with only a few moist crumbs attached.
+Scrape the batter into the prepared loaf pan.
+Bake for 45 minutes to 1 hour, until the top is domed and golden brown, and a tester or knife inserted into the center of the loaf comes out with only a few moist crumbs attached.7.

 Cool in the pan on a rack for 10 minutes, then remove from the pan and cool before slicing and serving.